ravendesignsystem/rds/src/docs/dev/understanding-rds/icon-system/index.md

 ---
 RDS offers a simple icon system empowering the creation, maintenance and implementation of SVG icons project-wide.

-## Inline SVGs
+## Integrating icons

-Easily integrate icons in your projects by simply including the SVG icons inline.
+Easily integrate icons in your projects by simply including the SVG icons inline and wrapping them in the `u-icon` utility class..

+### Inline SVGs

+Inline SVG simply refers to SVG markup that gets included directly in your markup.

-When possible, use a templating language or server-side include:
+When possible, use a templating language or server-side include to inline our SVG icons.

 ```twig
 {% verbatim %}{% include 'icons/heart.svg' %}{% endverbatim %}